polito-WAII-2025/lab1-g06/README.md

 Place the `custom-parameters.yml` inside a `./evaluation` directory in the same directory as the jar file

 ## As a Docker container
-After having built the jar
+After having built the jar, from the `RouteAnalyzer` folder
 - `docker build -t . routeanalyzer`
 - `docker-compose up`